unalunsal/BayesianAnalysis/README.md

 Currently, Y has 3 binary columns since it has 3 distinct outputs.
 I will automate this part in the future.

 Thanks.

+If you see any errors, please feel free to reach out me.

+Thanks!

+email: unal.unsal@hotmail.com